ceejbot/galls-law/webrebels.md

 ![fit](images/proxying_1_bright.png)

 ---

 ![fit](images/proxying_1.png)

 ^ Varnish as a proxy: tarball reads go to nginx.
 Package metadata reads & writes go to couchdb.
 This simple technique was our first step to breaking up the monolith.
+This one change relieved about 90% of our couchdb performance problems.

 ---